priscillahnalubega/Python-for-beginners/README.md

 2. Read and write ('r+'): In this mode the file is opened for both reading and writing, with the handled position at the beginning of the file.
 An I/O error is raised if the file is missing.
 3. Writing only ('w'): When a file is opened in this mode its specifically for writing purposes.
 4. Write and read ('w+'): similar to 'w', Enables both writing and reading.
 It truncates and overwrites existing data if the file exists.
-5. Append only  ('a'): This mode is meant for writing  and also creating files incase they are absent.The file handle is located at the end of the file, and newly written datais appended after the existing content.
+5. Append only  ('a'): This mode is meant for writing  and also creating files incase they are absent.The file handle is located at the end of the file, and newly written datais appended after the existing content.The key difference from write mode ('w') is that in append mode, if the file already exists, Python will not truncate (or delete) the existing contents of the file.
+Instead, it will position the file pointer at the end of the file, so that any new data written to the file will be added after the existing data.
+Append mode is ideal when you want to add more text to an existing file without overwriting or losing any of the current content.
+This is particularly useful in scenarios like:

+Logging: If you're writing a log file where you need to continuously add new log entries without deleting the old ones.
+Data Accumulation: When you're gathering data over time, such as sensor readings, and you want to keep adding new data points to the same file.

 6. Append and read ('a+'):  This mode is both for writing and reading.
 It opens the file for both operations, creating the file if its necessary, The file handle can be found at the end of the file, and new data can be appended after existing data.

 ### How files are Loaded into Primary Memory
 Computers have two forms of memory, i.e : Primary memory and secondary memory.